alexdidier/alexdidier.github.io/content/authors/admin/_index.md

 ## About Me

-Alexandre Didier is a doctoral student under the supervision of Prof. Dr. Melanie Zeilinger at IDSC, D-MAVT, ETH Zurich.
+Hi, I'm Alexandre Didier, a doctoral student under the supervision of Prof. Dr. Melanie Zeilinger at IDSC, D-MAVT, ETH Zurich.
+My main research interests lie in the development of predictive safety filters.
+These filters use model predictive control techniques to enhance any learning-based controller, such as policies arising, e.g., from reinforcement learning, or human operators, with safety guarantees.
+I'm also interested in establishing relationships between online optimization and classical control theory and recently I have looked into how system theory can be used in the context of foundation models.